OscardeKeijzer/CS_Assignment/solution.md

-![Plot of WO and NL beer consumption data](https://github.com/OscardeKeijzer/CS_Assignment/blob/master/plot.png) More data is needed before judging the correlation between the number of WO students and total beer consumption per year in the Netherlands.
+![Plot of WO and NL beer consumption data](https://github.com/OscardeKeijzer/CS_Assignment/blob/master/plot.png) While the number of WO students and the total NL beer consumption have both increased over the past decade, there appears to be no obvious correlation between the two.